CQCL/pytket-docs/manual/manual_compiler.rst

 Much of the above is wrapped up in the utility method :py:meth:`prepare_circuit`.
-This takes a circuit, applies :py:meth:`Circuit.qubit_create_all` and :py:meth:`Circuit.qubit_discard_all`, runs the full :py:meth:`ContextSimp` pass, and then separates the result into the main circuit and the postprocessing circuit, returning both.
+This takes a circuit, applies :py:meth:`Circuit.qubit_create_all` and :py:meth:`Circuit.qubit_discard_all`, runs the full :py:class:`~pytket.passes.ContextSimp` pass, and then separates the result into the main circuit and the postprocessing circuit, returning both.

 Thus a typical usage would look something like this: